Optimal strategies in the all-heads coin game: Introduction

 \section{Introduction}

-\paragraph{A note on authorship.} The mathematical text, the numerical code (\texttt{simulation/}), and the complete Lean~4/Mathlib formalization in this paper were produced by Anthropic's Claude (versions Opus~4.6 and Opus~4.7), interactively, in conversations with the author.
+\paragraph{A note on authorship, and disclosure of generative AI use.} All material accompanying this paper is collected in the public repository \emph{coins} at \url{https://github.com/pfaffelh/coins}; the file and directory names used below (\texttt{simulation/}, \texttt{CoinsLean/}, and so on) refer to that repository.
+In accordance with Taylor \& Francis policy, the author discloses that a generative AI tool---Anthropic's Claude (versions Opus~4.6, Opus~4.7, and Opus~4.8)---was used, interactively and in conversations with the author, to produce the mathematical text, the numerical code (\texttt{simulation/}), and the complete Lean~4/Mathlib formalization presented here.
 To be precise about attribution: the underlying mathematical ideas, the selection of the research question (alternative objective $w_{n,p}$ vs.\ $v_{n,p}$), the decision to carry out a first-order perturbation in $\delta=\tfrac12-p$, the structuring of \S\ref{sec:below} as a joint induction, and the decision to formally verify the paper are all the author's.
 Claude's role was execution: drafting the exposition from the author's outline, proposing and debugging proof tactics in Lean, selecting Mathlib lemmas, spotting where a generic approach had to be replaced by a case-by-case one (for instance the cubic-bound inequality in \S\ref{sec:joint}, or the Tannery-style dominated convergence argument in the proof of Theorem~\ref{thm:limit}), and producing the numerical scripts.
-Individual decisions in both categories were settled through back-and-forth dialogue; the author reviewed every edit.
+The reason for using the tool was thus to accelerate drafting, formalization, and numerical exploration under the author's direction; individual decisions in both categories were settled through back-and-forth dialogue, and the author reviewed every edit.
+The generative AI tool is not, and cannot be, listed as an author, since it cannot take responsibility for the work or manage copyright and licensing; the author takes full responsibility for the content, including any remaining errors.
+This responsibility is backed by an unusually strong safeguard: the correctness of every numbered result is independently machine-checked by the Lean~4/Mathlib formalization, which uses no \texttt{sorry} and only the three standard foundational axioms \texttt{propext}, \texttt{Classical.choice}, and \texttt{Quot.sound}.